DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 their services and advance the competitiveness of their organization or geopolitical unit.
 In addition, libraries also use research software and would thus benefit directly from a more sustainable research software landscape.
-In addition, by using free and open source research software, libraries could avoid expensive licenses and often insufficiently adapted commercial software.
+Last but not least, by using free and open source research software, libraries could avoid expensive licenses and often insufficiently adapted commercial software.